filamentgroup/politespace/README.md

 When delimiting money as a floating point, you’ll want to exclude the fractional portion of the number when inserting delimiters.
 For example, $4,000.34 will need `data-delimiter="," data-decimal-mark="."` (or for proper internationalization, $4 000,34 will need `data-delimiter=" " data-decimal-mark=","`).

+### data-politespace-creditcard

+When using politespace with credit card fields, the formatting logic changes based on the first digit.
+For example, American Express (AMEX) card formats are 4,6,5 (15 characters total, the first digit is a 3) and Visa/Mastercard/Discover are 4,4,4,4 (16 characters).
+If you use the `data-politespace-creditcard` attribute (in lieu of a `data-grouplength`) politespace will automatically adjust the politespace group length for you.
+If you add the `data-politespace-creditcard-maxlength` attribute, politespace will also manage the field’s maxlength for you as well.

+`<input type="text" pattern="[0-9]*" data-politespace data-politespace-creditcard data-politespace-creditcard-maxlength>`

 ### [Demo](http://filamentgroup.github.io/politespace/demo/demo.html)

 ### Download [politespace.js](http://filamentgroup.github.io/politespace/dist/politespace.js) and [politespace.css](http://filamentgroup.github.io/politespace/dist/politespace.css)